Come work as a Mental Health and Substance Use Nurse with Vancouver Coastal Health (VCH)!

 - Establish, maintain and enhance therapeutic relationships based on respect.

-- Administer prescribed medicines, monitor client response and provides/demonstrates ongoing information to the client/family on activities of daily living, use of medication and side-effects and integration of illness to their lifestyle.
+- Administer prescribed medicines, monitor client response and provide/demonstrate ongoing information to the client/family on activities of daily living, use of medication and side-effects and integration of illness to their lifestyle.

-- Prepare and maintains client records according to established standards, participates in team meeting, engage in team planning and quality improvement activities and maintains and updates own knowledge.
+- Prepare and maintain client records according to established standards, participate in team meeting, engage in team planning and quality improvement activities and maintain and update own knowledge.

 Education & Experience

-- Current practicing registration as a Registered Nurse or a Registered Psychiatric Nurse with the BC College of Nurses and Midwives (BCCNM).
+- Current practicing registration as a Registered Nurse or a Registered Psychiatric Nurse with the British Columbia College of Nurses and Midwives (BCCNM).

 - Completion of a minimum 6 week or 240 hours of clinical practicum/preceptorship in a mental health setting supplemented by completion of coursework in mental health or an equivalent combination of education, training or experience.